os-js/manual.os-js.org/src/v3/development/README.md

 ## Building

-These are the deafult provided commands for performing build actions:
+These are the default provided commands for performing build actions:

 * `npm run build` Build changes once
 * `npm run watch` Watch and build changes automatically